 Origins of the Kamakura Shogunate

-The Kamakura Shogunate, founded in 1192 by Minamoto no Yoritomo, represented a seismic shift in Japanese political power.
+The Kamakura Shogunate, founded in 1192 by Minamoto no Yoritomo, marked a decisive shift in Japanese political power.
 For centuries, the imperial court in Kyoto had held nominal authority, but real control increasingly rested with provincial warrior clans.
-The Genpei War (1180–1185) between the Taira and Minamoto clans climaxed in the Battle of Dan-no-ura, where Minamoto forces decisively crushed the Taira.
+The Genpei War (1180–1185) between the Taira and Minamoto clans climaxed at the Battle of Dan-no-ura, where Minamoto forces crushed the Taira decisively.
 Yoritomo, the victorious Minamoto leader, established his base in Kamakura, far from the imperial capital.
 In 1192, he received the title Seii Taishogun—"Barbarian-Subduing Generalissimo"—from Emperor Go-Shirakawa, legitimizing his military government, or bakufu.
-This event effectively transferred governance from the aristocracy to the samurai class, setting a precedent that would dominate Japanese politics for nearly 700 years.
+This event effectively shifted governance from the aristocracy to the samurai class, setting a precedent that would dominate Japanese politics for nearly 700 years.

-Yoritomo’s rise was not a sudden coup but a gradual consolidation.
-He carefully built alliances with powerful eastern warrior families, known as gokenin (housemen), offering them land and offices in exchange for loyalty.
+Yoritomo’s rise was not a sudden coup but a careful consolidation.
+He built alliances with powerful eastern warrior families, known as gokenin (housemen), offering them land and offices in exchange for loyalty.
 By systematically eliminating rivals—including his own brother Yoshitsune—Yoritomo ensured that the shogunate rested on a secure military base.
 The Kamakura period thus marks Japan’s first experiment with samurai-led governance, a system that would be refined by later shogunates but whose core principles were established in these early decades.
+The imperial court, while reduced to ceremonial functions, retained cultural and religious authority, a dual structure that persisted through subsequent shogunates.

 Military Governance Structure